 Keep reading and see how we work with chronic disease prevention.

-The partnership goal is to contribute to the prevention of childhood overweight and obesity by building healthy environments that enable and empower children to eat well and be active.
-A key focus of the partnership is to advocate for systemic changes to shift the focus on childhood overweight and obesity away from individual behaviour and towards enabling environments and society.
+A key focus of the partnership is to advocate for systemic changes to shift the focus away from individual behaviour and towards enabling environments and society.

 Roth GA, Mensah GA, Johnson CO, et al. Global Burden of Cardiovascular Diseases and Risk Factors, 1990–2019: Update From the GBD 2019 Study.
 J Am Coll Cardiol.
 Dec 22 2020;76(25):2982–3021. doi:10.1016/j.jacc.2020.11.010

-World Health Organization Obesity and overweight.
-Accessed March, 2024. https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight
+World Health Organization.
+Obesity and overweight.
+Accessed March 2024. https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight

 Lovic D, Piperidou A, Zografou I, Grassos H, Pittaras A, Manolis A. The growing epidemic of diabetes mellitus.
 Current vascular pharmacology.
 2020;18(2):104–109.

-(IDF) IDF.
-IDF Diabetes Atlas 10th ed.
+International Diabetes Federation (IDF).
+IDF Diabetes Atlas, 10th ed.
 2021.
 Accessed March 2022.

 De Lorenzo A, Romano L, Di Renzo L, Di Lorenzo N, Cenname G, Gualtieri P. Obesity: A preventable, treatable, but relapsing disease.
 Nutrition.
 2020;71:110615.

 Lipek T, Igel U, Gausche R, Kiess W, Grande G. Obesogenic environments: environmental approaches to obesity prevention.
 J Pediatr Endocrinol Metab.
-May 2015;28(5-6):485-95. doi:10.1515/jpem-2015-0127
+May 2015;28(5–6):485–495. doi:10.1515/jpem-2015-0127

 Sassi F. Obesity and the economics of prevention.
 Books.
 2010;

-Plantinga AJ, Bernell S. The association between urban sprawl and obesity: is it a two‐way street?
-Journal of regional science.
-2007;47(5):857-879.
+Plantinga AJ, Bernell S. The association between urban sprawl and obesity: is it a two-way street?
+Journal of regional Science.
+2007;47(5):857–879.

-Organization.
-WH.
+World Health Organization.
 Physical Activity.
-Accessed March, 2024. https://www.who.int/news-room/fact-sheets/detail/physical-activity
+Accessed March 2024. https://www.who.int/news-room/fact-sheets/detail/physical-activity